In Colorado River talks, still no agreement about water cuts - Local News 8

 The six states and California also disagree about when more water cuts should be triggered at Lake Mead and Lake Powell, the largest human-made reservoirs in the U.S. that serve as barometers of the river’s health.

 Arizona and Nevada have more junior water rights than California, and supported a plan that shared water cuts amid worsening drought on a pro-rata basis.
-California said it would protect its senior water rights, which allows the state to have its water supply cut later, and would likely pursue legal challenges if the government used the six states’ approach.
+California has offered to voluntarily cut its use by 400,000 acre-feet, but the state wants bigger cuts from Arizona and Nevada.
+California officials have indicated they’ll pursue legal challenges if the federal government ignores its priority right to water.

-Reclamation also didn’t say how Mexico might contribute to the savings.
+Reclamation also didn’t say how Mexico might contribute to the savings, but that discussions are ongoing.
 The country is entitled to 1.5 million acre feet of water each year under a treaty reached with the U.S. in 1944.
-In recent years, it has participated in water savings plans with the U.S. amid worsening drought in both countries.
+In recent years, Mexico has participated in water savings plans with the U.S. amid worsening drought in both countries.

 Naishadham reported from Washington, D.C.